JermellB/restagraph/docs/REST_API.md

 With payload of `uid=<uid>`, plus optionally `<attribute-name>=<value>` pairs for any subset of the attributes defined for this resource type.

-On success, returns a status code of 201 and the URI for the newly-created resource.
-That URI is returned both in the body of the HTTP response, and in the `Location` header.

-The UID must actually be unique for each resource-type.
+The UID must be unique for each resource-type.
 That is, if you define a `routers` resource and a `switches` resource, no two routers can have the same UID, but a router and a switch can.
 Bear this in mind when designing your schema.

+On success, returns
+- status code of 201
+- `Location` header containing the URI for the newly-created resource
+- body in the form of a JSON object, containing the following fields/attributes:
+    - `data` = a nested object containing data representing the resource that was just created
+        - `uri` = URI from which the resource's representation can be fetched via GET, and through which it can be deleted via the DELETE method.
+This is the same URI as is found in the `Location` header, so which of these the client uses is purely a matter of preference.
+    - `metadata`' = a nested object mostly containing URLs for actions that can be performed on this object.
+        - `attributes` = a list of URIs that can be used to set attributes of the resource, via the PUT method.
+        - `relationships` = a list of URIs that can be used to create new relationships to other resources, or query existing relationships.

 ## Retrieve a resource